ScriptTiger/forex/README.md

  `-thousands <separator>` | Thousands seperator
  `-rest <address:port>`   | Start REST API on given socket

 **This tool scrapes from a standard Google web search, and as such will get flagged as "unusual traffic" if it is used cyclically in rapid succession.
-The intent of this tool is for personal use only, to simply to aid with certain one-off daily tasks, and should not be used in place of non-free Google API access.**
+The intent of this tool is for personal use only, to simply aid with certain one-off daily tasks, and should not be used in place of non-free Google API access.**

 If `decimal` and `thousands` separators are not defined, a dot (".") will be used for decimal separators and no thousands separator will be used.